 The Wellness Trends We Loved In 2020 – and What We're Excited for in 2021

-2020 put a strain on everyone, for sure.
-The good news is that health is now firmly in the mainstream conversation and most of us are focused on wellness heading into 2021—which should help with many of the consequences of stress and illness that lots of us may be dealing with now and going forward.
+2020 put a strain on everyone.
+The good news is that health is now firmly in the mainstream conversation and most of us are focused on wellness heading into 2021.

 Here at Which Doctor we're always keeping an eye out for the latest innovation, trend, or news relevant to health-seekers of all kinds.
 When it comes to wellness, we saw some big shifts in 2020 and we're going out on a limb to predict a few more in the works for the next 12 months.